ENCODE-DCC/pyencoded-tools/README.md

 this can take accessions, uuids, @ids, or aliases

-To get a single object use the '--object' argument and use the object's identifier
+To get a single object use the '--object' argument and use the object's identifier, also will take a comma separated list

         ./ENCODE_get_fields.py --object ENCSR000AAA
         ./ENCODE_get_fields.py --object 3e6-some-uuid-here-e45
         ./ENCODE_get_fields.py --object this-is:an-alias
+        ./ENCODE_get_fields.py --object ENCSR000AAA,ENCSR000AAB

 To get multiple fields use the '--field' argument and feed it a file with the list of fieldnames